Back to Top

 8. Implement Retargeting Ads for Unconverted Visitors

-Retargeting ads are online ads that are shown specifically to people who have already visited your website but didn’t take action—like requesting a quote or booking a service.
-Think of it as a friendly reminder to potential clients: “Hey, remember us?
-Let’s finish that project we talked about.”
+Retargeting ads are shown specifically to people who have already visited your website but didn't take action, like requesting a quote or booking a service.
+Think of it as a friendly reminder: "Hey, remember us?
+Let's finish that project."

-Most homeowners don’t convert on their first visit.
-They’re comparing quotes, researching, or just browsing.
-Retargeting helps bring them back when they’re ready to make a decision.
+Most homeowners don't convert on their first visit.
+They're comparing quotes, researching, or just browsing.
+Retargeting brings them back when they're ready to make a decision.

 • Re-engage past visitors: Retarget people who checked out your "landscape design" or "lawn care" service pages but didn't submit a form.

-• Stay top-of-mind: Potential clients might have loved your work but got distracted.
+• Stay top-of-mind: Potential customers might have loved your work but got distracted.
 Retargeting keeps your business visible while they continue researching.

-• Drive return visits with targeted offers: Use limited-time promos or seasonal deals to encourage action—“15% off fall cleanups if booked by Friday.”
+• Drive return visits with targeted offers: Use limited-time promos or seasonal deals to encourage action, like "15% off fall cleanups if booked by Friday."

-9. Showcase Landscaping Projects with Google Business Profile
+9. Showcase Landscaping and Lawn Care Projects with Google Business Profile

-Your Google Business Profile is often the first impression potential clients get when they search for landscaping services near them.
-It appears on Google Search and Maps, displaying your photos, reviews, services, and contact info—all without them needing to visit your website first.
+Your Google Business Profile is often the first impression potential customers get when they search for landscaping services near them.
+It appears on Google Search and Maps, displaying your photos, reviews, services, and contact info without them needing to visit your website first.

-Keeping your profile active and visually appealing isn’t optional anymore—it’s one of the best ways to build credibility, rank in local searches, and drive direct inquiries.
+Keeping your profile active and visually appealing is one of the best ways to build credibility, rank in local searches, and drive direct inquiries.

 • Upload high-quality photos regularly: Before-and-after shots, drone views, or close-ups of your favorite projects show off your skills and attract attention.

 • Encourage and respond to reviews: A steady stream of 5-star reviews builds trust.
-Always thank clients and respond professionally—even to less-than-perfect feedback.
+Always thank customers and respond professionally, even to less-than-perfect feedback.

 • List all services you offer: Add specific services (like lawn aeration, sod installation, or retaining walls) so your business appears in more local searches.

-• Use posts to share updates: You can post updates just like you would on social media—special offers, seasonal services, or job openings.
+• Use posts to share updates: Post special offers, seasonal services, or job openings just like you would on social media.

-Pro Tip: Use the Q&A section to pre-answer common client questions.
+Pro Tip: Use the Q&A section to pre-answer common customer questions.

 10. Build an Engaging Email Marketing Campaign

-Email marketing is one of the most powerful, cost-effective tools for landscapers to stay connected with clients and nurture leads.
-While social media can grab attention, email keeps the conversation going—right in your customer’s inbox.
-Whether it’s sending seasonal reminders, showcasing your latest projects, or offering exclusive discounts, a well-built email campaign helps you stay top-of-mind year-round.
+Email marketing is one of the most powerful, cost-effective tools for landscapers to stay connected with customers and nurture leads.
+While social media can grab attention, email keeps the conversation going right in your customer's inbox.
+Whether it's sending seasonal reminders, showcasing your latest projects, or offering exclusive discounts, a well-built email campaign helps you stay top-of-mind year-round.

 Why Email Marketing Works for Landscapers

-• It’s direct: You’re not competing with a thousand other posts in a social feed—your message goes straight to your client.
+• It's direct: Your message goes straight to your customer, without competing with a thousand other posts in a social feed.

 • It builds trust: Regular emails position you as a helpful expert, not just a service provider.

-• It drives repeat business: A quick reminder about seasonal cleanups or lawn treatments can bring past clients back.
+• It drives repeat business: A quick reminder about seasonal cleanups or lawn treatments can bring past customers back.

-• It increases referrals: Happy clients can easily forward emails to friends and neighbors.
+• It increases referrals: Happy customers can easily forward emails to friends and neighbors.

 How to Build an Engaging Email Campaign

 1. Start with a strong list: Collect emails from your website, social media, invoices, and in-person interactions.
-Always ask for permission and let subscribers know what to expect.
+Always ask for permission.

-2. Send consistently (but not too often): Aim for a monthly or bi-weekly newsletter, and supplement with special promotions or seasonal reminders.
+2. Send consistently, but not too often: Aim for a monthly or bi-weekly newsletter, supplemented with seasonal reminders and special promotions.

 5. Include a clear call to action: Whether it's "Book your spring cleanup," "Get a free quote," or "See our latest project," tell readers what to do next.